 Connection to Israel

 The Jewish community is strongly tied to Israel.
 In 1958, businessman Victor Zirinsky was appointed Israel’s Honorary Consul in Hong Kong.
 In 1985 Israel’s diplomatic presence was formally established with the appointment of a Consul General as the representative for both Hong Kong and Macau.
 Formal diplomatic relations were established between China and Israel in 1992.
-Today, in addition to Hong Kong, Israel also operates consulates in Shanghai and Guangzhou and an embassy in Beijing.
+Today, in addition to Hong Kong, Israel also operates consulates in Shanghai, Guangzhou and Chengdu, and an embassy in Beijing.

 The Israeli Consulate runs an Israeli Film Festival every three years and there are both youth and adult Maccabi football, basketball and netball teams.
 The community also actively participates in programming for and the support of Keren Hayesod-United Israel Appeal (UIA).
 Yom Ha’atzmaut and Yom Hazikaron are pivotal dates on the communal calendar and are marked by large scale events.